 10. Bonds

-A bond required to be filed or used in a court can only be executed before a Judge, the Principal Registrar, a Registrar, a Deputy Registrar, the Marshal, the Collector of Maintenance, a magistrate, a justice of the peace, the clerk of a court of summary jurisdiction or any other person allowed by a written law or the Family Law Rules to take a bond.
+A bond required to be filed or used in a court can only be executed before a judge, the Principal Registrar, a registrar, a deputy registrar, the Marshal, the Collector of Maintenance, a magistrate, a justice of the peace, the clerk of a court of summary jurisdiction or any other person allowed by a written law or the Family Law Rules to take a bond.

-[Rule 10 amended in Gazette 14 Jul 2006 p.
+[Rule 10 amended: Gazette 14 Jul 2006 p.
 2565.]

 11. Costs where court has no jurisdiction